Geometry in the entanglement dynamics of the double Jaynes-Cummings model: The physical model

 where

-We can observe that, at a time $t$ immediately after $t=0$, the state (\ref{psi_t}) and (\ref{phi_t}) will develop entanglement among all the partitions.
-However, for now we will consider the entanglement between {qubits} ($A$, $B$, $a$ e $b$) and their relations.
-To do this we will use as entanglement quantifier the concurrence \cite{wootters2} which is defined as
+We can observe that, at time $t$ immediately after $t=0$, the state (\ref{psi_t}) and (\ref{phi_t}) will develop entanglement among all the partitions.
+However, we will consider the entanglement between {\it qubits} ($A$, $B$, $a$ e $b$) and their relations.
+Thus, we will use as entanglement quantifier the concurrence \cite{wootters2}, which is defined as